Having your accounts in one place can be helpful as you develop an income strategy for when you leave the workforce.

 While there are many benefits to consolidation, it may not be the right option for everyone.
 The IRS has rules for which accounts can and can’t be rolled together.
 Here are several restrictions to keep in mind:

-Your financial advisor can review your accounts and their associated fees and investment selections to help determine where it may make sense to consolidate, as well as the best way to do so.
+Your financial advisor can review your accounts and their associated fees and investment selections to help determine where consolidation makes sense, as well as the best way to do so.

 RBC Wealth Management, a division of RBC Capital Markets, LLC, registered investment adviser and Member NYSE/FINRA/SIPC.